 Clean and Crisp

 Annie paid $10,000 for this 1980 Skyline model single wide and spent another $5,000 to remodel it.
-The original mirrors make a great accent wall that does both pulls the eye toward and the mirrors bounce light around making the space feel bigger.
+The original mirrors make the room feel larger and helps bounce light around.

 Simple furniture is cozy and clean.
 Round coffee tables are perfect for small space with the traffic flow going by it.

-This single side living room is great!
-The sectional is used to separate the living room and the kitchen visually but not so much spatially.
-I think I found this on Facebook.
+All of these single wide mobile home living rooms are great!
+I especially love this one though.
+The sectional separates the living room and the kitchen visually but not so much spatially.

 I’m a sucker for gallery walls!
 Carolyn shared her eclectic single wide story with us years ago.